ecommunities/ecms-number-format/README.md

 ```

 ## TO-DO's
+- allow precision to be forced in output (i.e. trailing zeros in html5 number field)
 - add support for more numerical types (i.e. scientific notation)
 - add support for custom match regex queries in addition to standard options
 - add support for helpful error messages